Documents

 • passport-type photo (2 copies, if applying via mail);

-5. If filing by mail, mail the documents to USCIS at the address appropriate for your immigration category.
+Mail all forms and supporting evidence to USCIS at the address appropriate for your immigration category:

 When USCIS receives your application, it will mail you a Receipt Notice.
 If you have filed the form online, you will typically receive a Receipt notice in the Documents section of your USCIS case within minutes of filing.
 If you filed the form by mail, you will receive Receipt Notice by mail within 2-4 weeks of filing.
 If you have not received a Receipt Notice within a month of submitting your application, call USCIS to make sure your application was received.